 \section{Introduction}

-This paper provides theoretically and computationally attractive confidence intervals for projections and smooth functions of a parameter vector $\theta \in \Theta \subset \R^{d}$, $d<\infty$, that is partially or point identified through a finite number of moment (in)equalities.
+This paper provides novel confidence intervals for projections and smooth functions of a parameter vector $\theta \in \Theta \subset \R^{d}$, $d<\infty$, that is partially or point identified through a finite number of moment (in)equalities.
 In addition, we develop a new algorithm for computing these confidence intervals and, more generally, for solving optimization problems with ``black box'' constraints, and obtain its rate of convergence.